¿¿ÊÉÀФµ¤ÊÊõ亰õÅã

 Makabe stone is granite quarried in the Makabe district of Sakurai City, Ibaraki Prefecture.
 This area has long been known as a source of high-quality granite, and was known as "Hitachi Ko Mikage" until the Meiji period.
 It is the stone material used in Akasaka Imperial Villa, and is known as a representative of domestically produced Mikage, especially in the Kanto region.
 It is characterized by a gentle bluish color that deepens with age.
 The appeal of Makabe stone is that it is resistant to weathering, but develops a unique character the more it is used.
 Although it does not absorb water easily, it has good drainage and the beautiful stone grain can be enjoyed for many years.

-The carving was done by traditional craftsmen active in Ibaraki Prefecture.
-Local artisans skilled in carving stone Buddhas and stone lanterns meticulously finished each piece by hand.
-Makabe stone is said to best reveal its natural charm through processes such as cobbling, bishan, and small pounding, rather than polishing.
-These carvings also feature delicate bishan, giving them a natural stone-like finish that harmonizes well with Japanese-style gardens.
+The carving was done by a traditional craftsman active in Ibaraki Prefecture.
+A local craftsman skilled in carving stone Buddhas and stone lanterns finished each piece by hand.
+It is said that Makabe stone looks best when left unpolished, with processes such as roughening, bush-hammering, and light hammering, to bring out the stone's natural beauty.
+This carving also features delicate bush-hammering, resulting in a natural stone-like finish that harmonizes well with Japanese-style gardens.

 Product Details